microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/browsersharedcookie-get.md

 ---
 title: "Get browserSharedCookie"
-description: "Get a session cookie that can be shared between a Microsoft Edge and an Internet Explorer process, while using Internet Explorer mode."
+description: "Get a session cookie that can be shared between a Microsoft Edge process and an Internet Explorer process, while using Internet Explorer mode."
 author: "edward-day-vii"
 ms.localizationpriority: medium
 ms.prod: "browser-management"